 For my second day in Boulder, I decided to walk along the Boulder Creek.
 After a brief meditation session by the water, I felt a renewed sense of calm and excitement as I entered the venue for Day Two of the festival.

 I particularly enjoyed the Trio Sonata in G Major, BWV 1039 by Bach which featured Ismael Reyes again on flute, Yu-Eun Kim on violin, New York-based cellist, Coleman Itzkoff, and Christopher Holman on both harpsichord and organ (yes, he played two different instruments at the same time).
 I hadn’t known of this trio before attending and really enjoyed the unconventional instrumentation of the ensemble.

 The night was rounded out by a brilliant solo performance by BBF’s Co-Director Zachary Carretin’s playing Teleman’s Fantasie No. 1 for violin solo that truly showcased him as one of the country’s top early music performers.

-It’s also really hard.
-It takes years of study, discipline, and guidance to be able to not just execute but to develop a strong point of view to create music that is accurate for the performance practices of the time.
+Chamber music is hard to do well.
 I like to compare classical music performances to watching professional sports.
-If the team works together well, trains well, and communicates well, they can make magic happen.
+It takes years of study, discipline, and guidance to be able to not just execute but to also collectively and unilaterally work together to create a strong point of view that is both accurate to performance practices but innovative and original in its interpretation.
+If the musicians work together well, rehearse well, and communicate well, they can make magic happen.

-The saying is that you can never go home again, but for the first time in a long while, I felt like Boulder was a place I could come back to again and again.
+The saying is that you can never go home again but for the first time in a long while, I felt like Boulder was a place I could come back to again and again.

 Make sure to check out Boulder Bach Festival and their upcoming programming opportunities HERE!